Rickard Rakell: Anaheim Ducks

 Rakell returned to the Ducks for the 2015–16 season, the final year of his entry-level contract.
-As the Ducks began the season with a 1–7–2 record, Rakell originally started the season centering the Ducks’ third line.
+As the Ducks began the season with a 1–7–2 record, Rakell originally started the season centring the Ducks’ third line.
 However, as the season progressed, he began to see time on the Ducks' top line alongside Corey Perry and Ryan Getzlaf.
-In late November, Rakell was moved to the left wing of Getzlaf and Perry, and the trio immediately developed chemistry.
+In late November 2015, Rakell was moved to the left wing of Getzlaf and Perry, and the trio immediately developed chemistry.
 In his first few games on the line, Rakell accumulated four goals and four assists while also playing an instrumental role in the Ducks' offense.
 On 24 November, Rakell and Perry scored two goals apiece and the trio combined for 10 points total in their 5–3 win over the Calgary Flames.
-Following the acquisition of David Perron in January, coach Bruce Boudreau chose to split up Getzlaf and Perry and reinvent the Ducks' top line.
-In the first nine games following the Perron trade, Getzlaf had accumulated eleven points, Perry ten, Rakell nine, and Perron eight.
+Following the acquisition of David Perron in January 2016, coach Bruce Boudreau chose to split up Getzlaf and Perry and reinvent the Ducks' top line.
+In the first nine games following the Perron trade, Getzlaf had accumulated 11 points, Perry 10, Rakell nine, and Perron eight.
 By 24 February, Rakell ranked second on the team with 15 goals and third on the team with 33 points.
 The Ducks maintained a 21–5–2 record following the trade before Perron suffered a shoulder injury in late March.
 As such, Rakell began playing on the Ducks' second line with Jamie McGinn and Mike Santorelli while Brandon Pirri, played left wing on the top line with Getzlaf and Perry.
 This was short-lived, as Rakell was soon sidelined due to appendicitis.
-Rakell subsequently missed the remainder of the regular season following his appendectomy but returned to the lineup for Game 1 of the Western Conference First Round against the Nashville Predators.
+Rakell subsequently missed the remainder of the regular season following his appendectomy, but returned to the lineup for game 1 of the first-round series against the Nashville Predators.
 However, it was later revealed that he had pushed himself to return in time for the playoffs and "never felt like himself" during their first-round elimination.